Downtown Raleigh Meeting District

 Located in the heart of downtown Raleigh, within walking distance to over 40 restaurants, nightlife, the State Capitol, museums,...
 View More

-The Martin Marietta Center for the Performing Arts—where the North Carolina Symphony, Carolina Ballet, North Carolina Theatre and others arts groups wow crowds—is another venue where you can you let your imagination run wild.
+The Martin Marietta Center for the Performing Arts—where the North Carolina Symphony, Carolina Ballet and others arts groups wow crowds—is another venue where you can you let your imagination run wild.
 Four unique spaces, totaling 80,000-square-feet of versatile meeting space, sit at the southern end of downtown.

-And for two more meeting hotels: The 126-room Hampton Inn and Suites Raleigh Downtown/Glenwood South sits in the heart of what many consider Raleigh’s trendiest entertainment district, Glenwood South, burgeoning with an eclectic mix of restaurants and bars, a group that includes the world-record-setting Raleigh Beer Garden (a unique meeting venue of its own with space for up to 2,000 people).
+And another meeting hotel: The 126-room Hampton Inn and Suites Raleigh Downtown/Glenwood South sits in the heart of what many consider Raleigh’s trendiest entertainment district, Glenwood South, burgeoning with an eclectic mix of restaurants and bars, a group that includes the world-record-setting Raleigh Beer Garden (a unique meeting venue of its own with space for up to 2,000 people).

 Unique meeting sites galore